Democracy | Malian | Citizen | Ballot

 In most modern democracies, the whole body of eligible

-citizens remain the sovereign power but political power
+Website sovereign power but political power

 is exercised indirectly through elected representatives;